 A data acquisition device (USB, Ethernet, PCI, etc) contains signal conditioning and an analog to digital converter, but needs to be connected to a computer to function.
-These devices are very flexible and can be used in many different applications which this makes them a popular choice.
+These data acquisition units are very flexible and can be used in many different applications which this makes them a popular choice.

 Users of plug-in devices can either use predefined data acquisition Software, like DAQami™, or can use a programming environment, such as Python™, C++®, DASYLab®, MATLAB®, and NI LabVIEW™.
-With different BUS options, and the flexibility to use your preferred software, data acquisition devices offer a customizable solution for your unique application.
+With different BUS options, and the flexibility to use your preferred software, data acquisition hardware offers a customizable solution for your unique application.

 Data Acquisition Systems

 Modular data acquisition systems are designed for high-channel count and complex systems that need to integrate and synchronize multiple sensor types.
-These systems are more complex to integrate and use, but are extremely flexible.
+These data acquisition modules are more complex to integrate and use, but are extremely flexible.

-Modular systems are the most expensive data acquisition option, but many applications require the features that only a data acquisition system, like PXI, can provide.
+Modular systems and DAQ modules are the most expensive data acquisition option, but many applications require the features that only a data acquisition system, like PXI, can provide.

 With all of these different options available, there is a DAQ unit perfect for your specific application!